thomaszub/dev-note/docs/microservices/service_interaction.md

 ## Choreography

-In the choreography each service knows its role in a business process and therefor all following services it has to call.
+In the choreography each service knows its role in a business process and therefore all following services it has to call.

 ```mermaid
 sequenceDiagram